SEB-9-BH/first-react-lesson/conditional-rendering/README.md

 As we've discussed, we can't use statements in JSX. `if` statements and `if...else` statements are (as their name suggests) statements!

-So we need a way to conditionally carry out action in a way that isn't a statement.
-This narrows our choices a bit, but it also helps us write more concise and readable code.
+So, we need a way to conditionally carry out action in a way that doesn't use statements.
+This narrows our choices, but it has the benefit of forcing us to write more concise and readable code.
 Check out how a ternary expression helps us accomplish our goal with this code:

 ```jsx
 const App = () => {